BunnyBlit/Blather/content/bouncing-balls.md

     State(y_pos=1.0, y_vel=1.0)

 So, when does a bouncing ball jump?
 It starts by falling-- seems pretty continuous-- then hits the ground, then suddenly springs back up.
 That contact with the ground is a jump, a sudden switch in state.
-The ball's velocity was going down, now in a instant, it's going up!
+The ball's velocity was going down, now in a instant, it's going up.

 What might that look like in code?
 Lets also throw in a constant [restitution coefficient](https://en.wikipedia.org/wiki/Coefficient_of_restitution), so we can lose some energy as we bounce to make it feel a little more real.